Luisa13/Algorithms/Algorithms/Graphs/README.md

 - Number of operation to make a network connected.

 ### Depth First Search
+Use a stack for traverse it.
+DFS by itself doesn't guarantee the shortest path, only a path.

-- Island count and island variants.
+- Find connected components, so therefore island count type problems and island variants.
 - Shortest time.
+- Finding Bridges of graph.

 ### Breadth First Search
+Use a queue for traverse it.
+BFS guarantees visiting all nodes at distance 1 before those at distance 2, etc.

 - Shortest path*.
 - Coloring graph.
 - Bipartition.